SimonAayani/csc309-PairWise/deliverables/iteration-01.review.md

 > ![survey question 4](../img_src/Survey_04.png)

-#### Goals and/or tasks that were planned but not met/completed:
+### Goals and/or tasks that were planned but not met/completed:

+#### Using a task management system

-> **Using a task management system:** We had two different ideas for planning tasks, monitoring their progress, and registering their completion.
+> We had two different ideas for planning tasks, monitoring their progress, and registering their completion.
 The first is a ticket ladder document using Google Docs, which Alex has used effectively in other contexts.
 The second is using a GitHub project board, which is unfamiliar to most team members, but offers smoother integration with GitHub (connecting tasks to issues and pull requests, etc.).
 We intended to try both methods, but we did not take the time to plan a standard task workflow that everyone should adhere to.
 As such, we found ourselves communicating primarily over Slack about who was working on a task at a given time.
 This was ineffective, as people didn't always know if certain tasks had been delegated or completed.
 We agree that we should try each system, come to consensus on the most effective option, and utilize that system going forward.

+#### Using GitHub integration in Slack

-> **Using GitHub integration in Slack:** As described in the previous section, choosing Slack as our primary means of communication has been successful.
+> As described in the previous section, choosing Slack as our primary means of communication has been successful.
 To further improve our workflow, we planned to use Slack's GitHub integration to automatically notify team members about commits and pull requests.
 We have not yet been able to accomplish this as we are waiting for approval from the GitHub organization administrators, but we hope to take advantage of this feature in the next iteration.

 ## Meeting Highlights